mte-iisc/materials-iisc/_pages/donate-to-us.md

 HOW YOU CAN DONATE
-(Please send a copy of your transaction details to Materials Engineering (chairman_AT_materials.iisc.ernet.in) so that we can ensure proper crediting of the funds to the fund.)
+(Please send a copy of your transaction details to Materials Engineering (chair.mte_AT_materials.iisc.ac.in) so that we can ensure proper crediting of the funds to the fund.)

 INDIA